Tae5609/aic-503-project/README.md

 Captions are written to `labels.csv`.
 See `labelling-pipeline/README.md` for full instructions.

-## 3. (Optional) Label verification

-`label-verification/Label Verification.xlsx` tracks the manual QA pass over the generated captions. `label-verification/Images/` holds the images that were reviewed.
-There's nothing to run here — it documents how the CSVs in `dataset/` were cleaned up before training.

-## 4. Train and evaluate the captioning model
+## 3. Train and evaluate the captioning model

 All model commands run from `image-captioning-efficientnet/`.
 Install the pinned dependencies once: